Product, CX, and Brand

 …all in-app and over time.

-Simply put, the customer wanted to log in every day and see Keap as the core 'hub' of their business.
 That's only possible if customers can receive education, support, and insights consistently in-app (rather than calling support or hiring a partner).

 Beyond that, customers didn't see "onboarding" as a one-time event.
 They wanted an ongoing learning experience that Keap wasn't providing.